redis/redis-doc/topics/client-side-caching.md

 * The server will consume a CPU proportional to the number of registered prefixes.
 If you have just a few, it is hard to see any difference.
 With a big number of prefixes the CPU cost can become quite large.
 * In this mode the server can perform the optimization of creating a single reply for all the clients subscribed to a given prefix, and send the same reply to all.
 This helps to lower the CPU usage.

+## The NOLOOP option

+By default client side tracking will send invalidation messages even to client that modified the key.
+Sometimes clients want this, since they implement a very basic logic that does not involve automatically caching writes locally.
+However more advanced clients may want to cache even the writes they are doing in the local in-memory table.
+In such case receiving an invalidation message immediately after the write is a problem, since it will force the client to evict the value it just cached.

+In this case it is possible to use the `NOLOOP` option: it works both in normal and broadcasting mode.
+Using such option, clients are able to tell the server they don't want to receive invalidation messages for keys that are modified by themselves.

 ## Avoiding race conditions

 When implementing client side caching redirecting the invalidation messages